The 8 Best All-Inclusive Resorts in the Bahamas Right Now

 Meliá Nassau Beach - All Inclusive

 This Melia is a sprawling but attractive all-inclusive resort near Nassau that manages to deliver a quality experience despite its size.
 All 694 rooms and suites have private balconies or patios that look towards the ocean.
-The rooms on The Level recently underwent a $19 million overhaul, which introduced a new contemporary design and pillow menus in addition to VIP perks like nightly turndown service.
+After a $19 million overhaul, rooms on The Level received a new contemporary design and pillow menus in addition to VIP perks like nightly turndown service.
 There's a busy main pool with a swim up bar, plus two less crowded satellite pools, but you've also got access to a serene stretch of powdery white beach.

 Hotel Riu Palace Paradise Island